 To a certain extent; it took me back to a time where podcasts were all about showcasing what you were passionate about; without inserting any monetary gain to it.

-Anyway, what do you think of the list?
+Anyway, what do you think of the top movie podcast list?

-I’m sure you have your own personal favorites.
+I’m sure you have your own personal favorites of our top movie podcasts.
 So if you don’t mind, please share them in the comment section below.

 And if you are planning to start a movie podcast of your own, why don’t you schedule a FREE consultation call and ask us how we can help?